mlflow/mlflow/docs/source/models.rst

 The MLflow plugin `azureml-mlflow <https://pypi.org/project/azureml-mlflow/>`_ can deploy models to Azure ML for real-time inference with Azure Kubernetes Service (AKS), Azure Container Instances (ACI) and Azure Machine Learning Managed Inference.

 .. note::
-  Azure Machine Learning supports the deployment of MLflow models for batch-inference.
-However, this deployment target is not supported using the `azureml-mlflow <https://pypi.org/project/azureml-mlflow/>`_.
-Please use any of the `other supported deployment methods <https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-mlflow-models>`_.
+  Azure Machine Learning supports the deployment of MLflow models for batch inference.
+However, the `azureml-mlflow <https://pypi.org/project/azureml-mlflow/>`_ library does not provide batch inference functionality.
+If you wish to perform batch inference, please see https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-mlflow-models> for more information.

 The resulting deployment accepts the following data formats as input: